ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - you can enable Application Insights on the function app
     - adding functions to the function app
         - you can pick a template based on a trigger
-        - the function is a C# script file
+        - the function is a C# script file (if the function app you created is in C#)
         - the function.json file is the config file for the function
         - you can test in Azure or with Postman
+        - the function app URL?

 ### Section 5: Develop Azure compute solutions - Docker, Azure Container Instances, Kubernetes